-Knowledge ( Knowledge Criteria Comprehension Criteria Application Criteria Assessment Assessme Criteria (MQF 1) Criteria (MQ Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-3.
-List the precautions that need to be taken into consideration when changing a nappy and washing a baby. to prevention and control practices when changing A-2.
+Knowledge Criteria Comprehension Criteria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-3.
+List the precautions that need to be taken into consideration when changing a nappy and washing a baby.
+K-3.
+Mention atypical signs to look out for when changing a nappy and washing a baby.
+K-3.
+Outline infection prevention and control practices when changing and washing a baby.
+A-2.
 Prepare equipment for washing a baby mannequin.
 A-2.
 Prepare a baby mannequin for bathing.
 A-2.
 Dress a baby mannequin after washing.

-Subject Focus: Creating a child-friendly environment Learning Outcome 3: Create a child-friendly environment.
+Subject Focus: Creating a child-friendly environment

+Learning Outcome 3: Create a child-friendly environment.

-K Knowledge Criteria Comprehension Criteria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-4.
+K (nowledge Criteri ia Сог Comprehension Criteria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-4.
 Distinguish between a risk and a hazard.
 K-4.
 Relate different risks to hazards.
 K-4.
 Outline the key areas of a basic risk assessment of a Health and Social Care environment.
 C-1.
 Identify the requirements needed to make C-1.
 Describe the consequences C-1.
 Discuss how a room environment could be A-3.
-Identify the hazards in a particular A-3.
+Identify the hazards in a A-3.
 Carry out a basic risk assessment of A-3.
-Modify a room to make K-5.
+Modify K-5.
 Name Health and Safety legislation related to Health and Social Care.
 K-5.
 State the aim of current Health and Safety legislation.
 K-5.
-Outline how current Health and Safety legislation promotes Health and Safety practices. a room for young children safe. of a room which is not safe for young children. modified to make it child-friendly. setting with a child in mind. an area in which a child is present. it child-friendly.
+Outline how current Health and Safety legislation promotes Health and Safety practices. a room for young children safe. of a room which is not safe for young children. modified to make it child-friendly. particular setting with a child in mind. an area in which a child is present. a room to make it child-friendly.

-Subject Focus: Meeting the needs of children and adolescents Learning Outcome 4: Conduct an activity to meet the needs of children or adolescents taking into consideration all Health and Safety procedures.
+Subject Focus: Meeting the needs of children and adolescents

+Learning Outcome 4: Conduct an activity to meet the needs of children or adolescents taking into consideration all Health and Safety procedures.

-K Knowledge Criteria Comprehension Criteria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-6.
+K (nowledge Criteri ia Cor mprehension Crit eria A pplication Criter ia Assessment Assessment Assessment Assessment Assessment Assessment Assessment Assessment Assessment Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) K-6.
 List the key aspects of development of children and adolescents.
 K-6.
 Outline the needs of children and adolescents.
 K-6.
 Describe the problems that may arise in children and adolescents when development is delayed.
 C-2.
-Identify the benefits of a particular C-2.
-Discuss how a child can be affected if the C-2.
-Evaluate your own A-4.
+Identify the benefits of a particular group activity C-2.
+Discuss how a child can be affected if the activity is not C-2.
+Evaluate an activity A-4.
 Write a plan for an activity targeted towards a A-4.
 Create appropriate resources to A-4.
 Carry out the activity with a child K-7.
 List different activities that can be used with children and adolescents.
 K-7.
 Outline how a particular activity meets the needs of children or adolescents.
 K-7.
-Describe the effects of an activity on the needs of children or adolescents. group activity organised for young children. activity is not appropriate for his/her age or abilities. activity organized for a child. child taking into consideration Health and Safety issues. carry out an activity with a child. taking into consideration his/her needs.
+Describe the effects of an activity on the needs of children or adolescents. organised for young children. appropriate for his/her age or abilities. organised for a child. child taking into consideration Health and Safety issues. carry out an activity with a child. taking into consideration his/her needs.